DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-03-25-adding-primary-navigation-to-the-service.md

 For example, we show a way to change the organisation if the users belong to multiple organisations.

-From the data, we can see that:
+From the data, we found that:

 - 82% of users belong to 1 organisation
 - 11% belong to 2 organisations
 - 7% belong to more than two organisations
-- Average number of organisations per user: 1.5
+- the average number of organisations per user is 1.5
-- Maximum number of organisations per user: 16
+- the maximum number of organisations per user is 16

-This data suggests that few users must choose an organisation when managing their courses.
+This data suggests that a relatively small number of users must choose an organisation when managing their courses.

-We also need to make it possible for the users who belong to multiple organisations to change their organisation easily.
+We need to make it possible for users who belong to multiple organisations to change their organisation easily.

 ### Length of organisation names

+Understanding the length of organisation names helps us make decisions about:

+- what interface elements we can use
+- where to place the organisation name
+- how the organisation name may look in different situations

+For example, long organisation names will cause content to wrap, whilst short names may be lost amongst other content.

+From the data, we found that the:

-- Average length of organisation name: 28 characters
+- average length of organisation name is 28 characters
-- Maximum length of organisation name: 95 characters
+- maximum length of organisation name is 95 characters
-- Minimum length of organisation name: 3 characters
+- minimum length of organisation name is 4 characters

 For users who belong to multiple organisations, we need to make it easy to know which organisation they are currently viewing.